Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-One of our events, \#118, 3355845866073702144, which was also discovered in real-time as a transient by the ASAS-SN survey \citep{ASASSN} and dubbed ASASSN16-li, was marked as a candidate Cataclysmic Variable on ASAS-SN web-page\footnote{\url{https://www.astronomy.ohio-state.edu/asassn/transients.html}}.
-This transient was also detected by the OGLE Disk survey \citep{Mroz2} as a potential (but weak) microlensing candidate.
-Both ASAS-SN and OGLE light curves cover the transient very sparsely, in particular, the pre-peak part of the event is not covered at all, hence a suspicion of a CV.
-CVs typically show a fast-rise-exponential-decline (FRED)-type of light curves. \gaia data contain only one data point prior to the peak of the event, so it also can not rule out the FRED shape.
-However, the long-term ASAS-SN and OGLE data do not show any other outbursts, typically seen in most of CVs.
-We suspect this is a genuine microlensing event, however, due to sparse sampling it was mistaken for a cataclysmic variable, as to our knowledge, there was no spectroscopic classification performed.
+One of our events, \#118, 3355845866073702144, which was also discovered in real time as a transient by the ASAS-SN survey \citep{ASASSN} and dubbed ASASSN16-li, was marked as a candidate cataclysmic variable on the ASAS-SN web page\footnote{\url{https://www.astronomy.ohio-state.edu/asassn/transients.html}}.
+This transient was also detected by the OGLE disk survey \citep{Mroz2} as a potential (but weak) microlensing candidate.
+Both ASAS-SN and OGLE light curves cover the transient very sparsely, in particular, the pre-peak part of the event is not covered at all, hence the suspicion of a CV.
+Cataclysmic variables typically show a fast-rise-exponential-decline (FRED)-type light curve. \gaia data contain only one data point prior to the peak of the event, and so cannot be used to rule out the FRED shape.
+However, the long-term ASAS-SN and OGLE data do not show any other outbursts, as are typically seen in most CVs.
+We suspect that this is a genuine microlensing event that was mistaken for a CV because of the sparse sampling, because to our knowledge no spectroscopic classification was performed.